markstory/rust-statsd/README.md

 # Rust Statsd

-A client (and hopefully soon a server) implementation of statsd in rust.
+A Statsd client implementation in rust.

 ## Using the client library